Safe Routes to School E-News

-The National Partnership plans to continue to catalog and publicize policy wins that promote Safe Routes to School.
+The Safe Routes Partnership plans to continue to catalog and publicize policy wins that promote Safe Routes to School.
 If you have an example, please email the details to Dave Cowan, program manager, at email@example.com.

 We have been hearing about the state network project’s successes since 2007.
 As the new state network manager and a nine-year veteran of Safe Routes to School, based in Washington State, I am in awe.
 A lot of hard, smart work continues to pay off.
 State network successes range from getting language regarding Safe Routes to School, Complete Streets and other related policies into planning documents, guidelines and codes, to getting state Safe Routes to School funds awarded to applicants and then ‘obligated’, or ready to build.
 None of these are small tasks; here is a small sampling of recent successes from my network states:

 - The Kentucky network participated in a meeting of the Governor’s Executive Committee on Highway Safety to talk about updating the Strategic Highway Safety Plan, which has previously not addressed bicyclist and pedestrian concerns.
 After a targeted organizing effort, language was inserted specifying the need to consider the safety of bicyclists and pedestrians.